Teeth Cleaning and Pregnancy

 What about x-rays?

-The American Dental Association recommends avoiding routine or elective x-rays during pregnancy.
-If you absolutely require x-rays, make sure the dentist or technician gives you a leaded collar to protect your thyroid in addition to the regular leaded apron to protect your abdomen.
+The American Dental Association advises against routine or elective x-rays during pregnancy.
+However, if x-rays are essential, ensure that you are provided with a leaded collar for your thyroid and a leaded apron to protect your abdomen, minimizing any risk.